 Your competitive analysis should answer these questions, which will help you position your company in the competitive marketplace.

-Sales and Marketing Plan
+Sales and Marketing Strategy

-Answering these questions will help you identify how your company will communicate with your target audience, and explain the benefits of your product or service.
+Answering these questions will help you identify how your company will communicate with your target audience and explain the benefits of your product or service.